-Personalized attention Methodologies Description Lecturing Throughout the educational period students can consult any doubts on the matter tutorials or previous appointment.
+Personalized d assistance Methodolog ies Description Lecturing Throughout the educational period students can consult any doubts on the matter tutorials or previous appointment.
 Seminars Throughout the educational period students can consult any doubts on the matter tutorials or previous appointment.

-Assessment 0 Tara tara Description Qualification and Learning Results Seminars In the lectures they may ask students to solve simple issues that will have to deliver at that time and will serve for the evaluation.
-The score will be considered only if the test is long reaches a score of 3 or above on 10 points.
-10 C2 C7 C8 C12 C14 Lecturing In the lectures they may ask students to solve simple issues that will have to deliver at that time and will serve for the evaluation.
-The score will be considered only if the test is long reaches a score of 3 or above on 10 points.
-5 C2 C7 C8 C12 Short answer tests There will be two short tests throughout the school period of 1-2 hours each.
-The score will be considered only if the test is long reaches a score greater than or equal to 3 points out of 10.
-30 C2 C7 C8 C9 C12 C14 Problem solving Throughout the course they ask students to do exercises to perform such work.
-The solutions must be submitted in a timely manner previously established.
+Description Qualification Training and Learning Results Seminars In the lectures they may ask students to solve simple issues that will have to delive at that time and will serve for the evaluation.
+The score will be considered only if the test is long reaches a score of 3 or above on 10 points. r 10 C2 C7 C8 C12 C14 Lecturing In the lectures they may ask students to solve simple issues that will have to deliver at that time and will serve for the evaluation.
+The score will be considered only if the test is long reaches a score of 3 or above on 10 points. r 5 C2 C7 C8 C12 or There will be two short tests throughout the school period of 1-2 hours each.
+The ngscore will be considered only if the test is long reaches a score greater than or equa to 3 points out of 10.
+30 I C2 C7 C8 C9 C12 C14 or Throughout the course they ask students to do exercises to perform such work.
+The ngsolutions must be submitted in a timely manner previously established.
 It is possible that the teacher ask the student to defend his response delivered before proceeding with the assessment.
 The score will be considered only if the test is long reaches a score greater than or equal to 3 points out of 10.
-15 C2 C7 C8 C9 C12 C14 Essay questions exam There will be a test at the end of the semester in which students must resolve all issues related to the presented contents.
+9 C2 C7 C8 C9 C12 C14 Essay questio exam nsThere will be a test at the end of the semester in which students must resolve all issues related to the presented contents.
 40 C2 C7 C8 C9 C12 C14